jadeshyu/dvhacksai-sfhackers/README.md

 ## Steps to Build and Test:
 1. Download repo
 2. Run the project in Xcode
-3. Drag and Drop images from the test folder to simulator Photos
+3. Drag and Drop images from the test folder to simulator Photos<br> 3.1 EXTRA(Real device): Connect your iPhone and run the project.
+Ensure a valid provisioning profile is selected.
+5. Test time